Geonkick-Synthesizer/redkite/README.md

 ### For what Redkite is recommended

 * Standalone applications with relative simple UI
-* GUI Plugins with relative simple UI
+* GUI apps/plugins with relative simple UI that can be embedded into the host GUI

 ### Build & Install Redkite